single-cell-data/SOMA/abstract_specification.md

 - SOMACollection - a string-keyed container (key-value map) of other SOMA data types, e.g., SOMADataFrame, SOMADataMatrix and SOMACollection.
 - SOMADataFrame - a multi-column table -- essentially a dataframe with indexing on user-specified columns.
-- SOMADenseNdArray and SOMASparseNdArray- an offset addressed (zero-based), single-type N-D array, available in either sparse or dense instantiations
+- SOMADenseNDArray and SOMASparseNDArray- an offset addressed (zero-based), single-type N-D array, available in either sparse or dense instantiations

 The composed types are: